Prathibha-KS/Amazon-review-sentiment-analysis/README.md

+**#Amazon-review-sentiment-analysis**

-Summary:
+# Summary:

 Amazon Review Sentiment Analysis is a machine learning project that classifies Amazon product reviews as positive or negative using NLP techniques.
 It includes data preprocessing, a Logistic Regression model, and an interactive Streamlit web app with visualizations like word clouds and sentiment distributions.

-#Features:
+**Features:**

-Sentiment classification (Positive/Negative)
+1. Sentiment classification (Positive/Negative)
-Data preprocessing with NLP
+2. Data preprocessing with NLP
-Logistic Regression model
+3. Logistic Regression model
-Streamlit web app with live predictions
+4. Streamlit web app with live predictions
-Visualizations: word clouds, sentiment distribution
+5. Visualizations: word clouds, sentiment distribution

-#Install dependencies
-pip install -r requirements.txt

-#Run preprocessing (creates clean CSVs)
-python load_and_preprocess.py

-#Train & evaluate the model
-python logistic_regression_model.py

-#Launch the Streamlit app
-python -m streamlit run app.py

 ## Installation & Setup